-I can say with utmost confidence, however, that my training and experience have allowed me to develop a unique program for helping people respond, adapt, and recover quickly and thoroughly.
+I can say with utmost confidence that my training and experience have allowed me to develop a unique program for helping people respond, adapt, and recover quickly and thoroughly.

 How?

 By transforming the negative aspects of stress into something positive.

 Stress, while not always welcome, is a powerful force that can be harnessed and utilized to create better outcomes.
 As a matter of fact, I believe stress is good for us.
 Our bodies are hardwired to handle stress.
 Our physiology is designed to process and convert stress into energy that can enable us to perform at peak efficiency.
 Properly utilized, stress can propel us toward success in every area of life.
 Stress is meant to define us, not defeat us; to illuminate us, not eliminate us; to complement our life, not complicate it.

-You might be thinking-especially if you're struggling to overcome a tragic incident-that it's absurd to believe stress is a good thing and a positive force.
+You might be thinking-especially if you're in the midst of tragic circumstances-that it's absurd to believe stress is a good thing.
 I can tell you with certainty that you will flourish and thrive if you learn to see tragedies as opportunities to change, grow, expand your perspective, and deepen your spiritual faith.
 As difficult as it may seem to believe right now, you will even say years from now that your experience was one of the most profound and transformative events of your life.
-I know this to be true from the people I have worked with following calamities, as those episodes pushed many people to make changes that were extremely beneficial to themselves and their families.
+I know this to be true from the people I have worked with following disasters, as those tragedies pushed many people to make changes that were extremely beneficial to themselves and their families.